Common problems with renting

 If a tenant chooses to give up the tenancy because of these problems the landlord should not retain any money for ending the tenancy early.
 The landlord may be in breach of the Unfair Trading Regulations 2008.

 A private landlord or letting agency might ask for a deposit before you have signed a tenancy agreement.
 It is sometimes called 'key money' or a 'holding deposit'.
-If the landlord does not refund this deposit at the start of the tenancy or if you decide not to take the tenancy it becomes an illegal fee.
-If the landlord suggests to turn it into a tenancy deposit then you might find that acceptable.
+If the landlord does not refund this deposit at the start of the tenancy or if you decide not to take the tenancy it becomes an illegal fee, also known as a premium.
+If the landlord suggests turning it into a tenancy deposit then you might find that acceptable.

-You can ask the landlord to repay these fees up to 5 years after the tenancy has ended and if the landlord refuses you can ask the court to take action using the small claims procedure.
+You can ask the landlord or letting agency to repay these fees up to 5 years after the tenancy has ended and if the landlord refuses you can ask the court to take action.

 A tenancy deposit is a sum of money a tenant pays to a landlord (or letting agency acting on a landlord’s behalf) as security against, for example, rent arrears, damage to property, or removal of furniture by the tenant.
 A deposit must not be more than two months' rent.

-All private landlords are required by law to put tenancy deposits into an approved tenancy deposit scheme.
+All private landlords are required by law to pay tenancy deposits into an approved tenancy deposit schemes.
+They're also required to tell you which scheme holds the money and how that scheme works.

-For more information about tenancy deposits and tenancy deposit schemes visit the Shelter Scotland website at htp://scotland.shelter.org.uk.
+For more information about tenancy deposits and tenancy deposit schemes visit the Shelter Scotland website at scotland.shelter.org.uk.

 If the accommodation is let furnished, the inventory is a list of the furniture and other contents which have been provided by the landlord.
 It is advisable for both you and the landlord that there is an inventory, since it reduces the probability of a dispute over whether there are missing or damaged items.